Wirecloud/wirecloud/docs/user_guide.md

 https://github.com/search?q=wirecloud-widget&type=Repositories
 ```

-The [appendix](widgets.md) lists more details and links to the latest version of a series of over open-source widgets available on GitHub.
+The [appendix](widgets.md) lists more details and links to the latest version of a series of over eighty open-source widgets available on GitHub.
 You can
 also `git clone` and build the latest development sources directly.

 ## Building a new mashup